cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/findings-outlook-notifications.md

 The following is a quick guide on how to create a Workato connection for Microsoft Outlook.
 In case you're looking for a more comprehensive and general guide on how to manage connections, check [here](integrations/integrationbuilder/connect-your-applications/).

-Go to the Integration Builder > Projects.
+Go to the `Integration Builder` > `Projects`.
 Select or create a project on the left-side of the page.
 Then click on the "Create" button on the top-right and choose the "Connection" option.
 ![Create a connection for your project](/integrations/integration_builder/findings_outlook_notifications/create_connection_step1.png "Create a connection for your project")

 A "New Connection" page will show up.
 Look for "Outlook" and select the corresponding tile.
 You can optionally use the search field to quickly find the connection.